What is the current yearly gross for this route?

 Can I finance the route?

 Yes, this business has been pre-approved for financing of up to $599,000 (amount needed down is variable depending on buyer’s liquidity and credit score).
-Buyer must also meet the minimum SBA requirements for lending to include: a minimum credit score of 680 and relevant experience in the restaurant industry, or some type of previous management experience from another industry.
+Buyer must also meet the minimum SBA requirements for lending to include: a minimum credit score of 680 and relevant experience in the industry, or some type of previous management experience from another industry.
 Some seller financing may also be available.
 View SBA loans or more Financing Options Here

 What are my expenses and overhead?